Mu99-M/Isolation-Forest-Anomaly-Detection-System/README.md

 3. **Visualization**:
    The real-time data and detected anomalies are plotted using Matplotlib, allowing users to see anomalies as they appear.

-## Algorithm Explanation
-- **Isolation Forest**: This algorithm isolates observations by randomly selecting a feature and a split value.
-Outliers are expected to be isolated quickly, making this an effective method for detecting anomalies.
-- **Seasonal Adjustment**: Seasonal decomposition helps to remove predictable seasonal patterns, ensuring that only true anomalies are flagged.

 ## Results
 The final output is a plot of the data stream with anomalies marked.
 This can be used to evaluate the system's effectiveness in detecting outliers.